fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/rules-for-absent-data.md

 -   Information consumer side: Ignore the provided srsName provided together with the null position.

-### Example of valid null measure declaration with a fake uom to be ignored:
+### Example of Valid null Measure Declaration with a Fake uom to be Ignored:

 ```xml
 <fx:desired>